hudeifayusuf/Active-Directory-Lab-on-Azure/README.md

      Enable-NetFirewallRule -DisplayName "File and Printer Sharing (Echo Request - ICMPv4-In)"
      ```
   - On DC-1, open Command Prompt and run: `ping <Client-1 IP>`
-  - Verify that the ping replies are now successful, confirming network connectivity.
+  - Verify that the ping replies are now successful, confirming network connectivity

 ---